-A dollar collapse will not occur in 2018.
-In fact, it's unlikely that it will collapse at all.
-That's because any of the countries who have the power to make that happen (China, Japan, and other foreign dollar holders) don't want it to occur.
+It's unlikely that the U.S. dollar will collapse at all.
+Countries that have the power to make that happen, such as China, Japan, and other foreign dollar holders, don't want it to occur.
 It's not in their best interest.
 Why bankrupt your best customer?
-Instead, the dollar will resume its gradual decline as these countries find other markets.
+Instead, the dollar will eventually resume its gradual decline as these countries find other markets.

 A sudden dollar collapse would create global economic turmoil.
 Investors would rush to other currencies, such as the euro, or other assets, such as gold and commodities.
 Demand for Treasurys would plummet, and interest rates would rise.
 U.S. import prices would skyrocket, causing inflation.

-U.S. exports would be dirt cheap, given the economy a brief boost.
-In the long run, inflation, high interest rates and volatility would strangle possible business growth.
+U.S. exports would be dirt cheap.
+This would give the economy a brief boost.
+But in the long run, inflation, high interest rates, and volatility would strangle possible business growth.
 Unemployment would worsen, sending the United States back into recession or even a depression.

 How to Protect Yourself